Travel Report: Jinan, Shandong Province, China.

-July 2009.
-At first glance Jinan can come across as a charmless sprawl.
+At first glance Jinan can come across as little more than a charmless sprawl.
 But the city is actually home to a number of beautiful parks with natural springs.
-Determined to pop my head into a number of these parks, my first stop was the beautifully landscaped Five Dragon Pool Park.
+Determined to pop my head into a number of them, my first stop was the beautifully landscaped Five Dragon Pool Park.
 There are lush green lawns, ancient Chinese architecture and of course the pool itself, said to be the deepest circulating artesian spring in Jinan.
-Amusingly, the locals seemed as stunned by the sight of me as I was by the park’s beauty.
+Amusingly, the locals seemed as fascinated by the sight of me as I was by the park’s beauty.
 Judging by the numerous open-mouthed stares I received, I guessed they’d never seen a Leighton before.

-On the way up you can stop to admire caves, temples, pavilions, terraces and buddhas.
+On the way up the mountain you can stop to admire caves, temples, pavilions, terraces and buddhas.
 There’s even a cable car for the lazy.

-July 2009.
-I’d just come out of a city bakery with a bag of sweet bread things when I bumped into this delightful mother and daughter.
-The girl spoke a few words of English, so we did the small talk thing for a bit and they happily posed for a photo.
-It made a nice change for me to be photographing Chinese people rather than the other way round.
+I’d just come out of a city bakery one morning with a bag of sweet bread things when I bumped into this delightful mother and daughter.
+The girl spoke a few words of English, hence we did the small talk thing for a bit.
+They were even happy to pose for a photo!
+It made a nice change for me to be photographing Chinese people, rather than the other way round.
 A wonderful picture that not even a fat pile of bricks could ruin.

-July 2009.
 Much like the parks that came before it, Baotu Spring Park was absolutely teeming with people.
 Home to around thirty springs, you can actually see the water bubbling up from one of the park’s deep-green lakes.
-There was also a stunning Chrysanthemum exhibition, boat rides on the canal and buns for sale to feed the fish.
+There was also a stunning Chrysanthemum Exhibition, boat rides on the canal and vendors for feeding the fish.
 Or, like this guy, you can sit looking miserable under an umbrella.

 You can also have a look at my other reports from around Shandong Province.

 Like these?
 Then why not check out my zillion articles from across China.